Relative cohomology of bi-arrangements: Introduction

 In the case of an arrangement of hypersurfaces~$(\L,\varnothing,\lambda)$, this gives a spectral sequence

 which was first defined in~\cite{looijenga} and studied in~\cite{duponthypersurface} in the context of logarithmic differential forms and mixed Hodge theory.
-This is a global generalization of the Brieskorn-Orlik-Solomon theorem~\cite{brieskorn,orliksolomon}, which corresponds to an arrangement of hyperplanes~$\A$ in~$X= \C^n$ and states that there is an isomorphism~$H^\bullet(\C^n\setminus \A)\cong A_\bullet(\A)$.\\
+This is a global generalization of the Brieskorn--Orlik--Solomon theorem~\cite{brieskorn,orliksolomon}, which corresponds to an arrangement of hyperplanes~$\A$ in~$X= \C^n$ and states that there is an isomorphism~$H^\bullet(\C^n\setminus \A)\cong A_\bullet(\A)$.\\

 Coming back to hyperplanes, we may apply Theorem~\ref{intromaintheorem} to the case of projective bi-arrangements of hyperplanes in~$X=\P^n(\C)$ (we could also apply it to affine bi-arrangements of hyperplanes in~$X=\C^n$, but this would give a less symmetric statement).
 As a corollary of Theorem~\ref{intromaintheorem}, we get the following.